 2018 looks to be the year of virtual reality, with the HTC Vive, Oculus Rift and PlayStation VR now readily available to buy in the UK with falling price tags.
 With so many titles available for PSVR on the PlayStation Store, which VR titles are worth spending your hard earned cash on?

-We’ve spent some time using Sony's VR headset, and here we showcase a few of our favourites.
+We’ve spent some time using Sony's VR headset, and here we showcase a few of our favourite games so far.

 If you're new to the world of virtual reality, why don't you take a look at our complete guide to VR.